Eczbek/xieite/docs/math/toBase.md

 # xieite::math::toBase
-Declared in `<xieite/math/toBase.hpp>`
+Defined in header `<xieite/math/toBase.hpp>`

 <br/>

-Converts an integer to any base.
+Converts an integer to a string in any base.
+Can be used as a compile-time method of stringifying integers.

 <br/><br/>